-Data from 2015 indicates that Florida’s veterans courts admitted almost 1,175 participants and graduated almost 700.
+Data from 2015 show that Florida’s veterans courts admitted nearly 1,175 participants and graduated approximately 700.

 Florida Supreme Court Governance Groups

 The Task Force on Substance Abuse and Mental Health Issues in the Courts addresses the needs of individuals with serious mental illnesses and substance use disorders who become involved in the justice system.
-The task force is charged with developing practice standards for Florida’s veterans courts.
+Click here to learn more about the work of the Task Force.